Fotisbs/Carpospheric-grapevine-microbiome-Drama-Greece-/README.md

 wget https://zenodo.org/record/4587955/files/silva_nr99_v138.1_wSpecies_train_set.fa.gz
 tar vxf *.gz
 # run the R script
-Bacteria Vinification Vinification Vidiano 2020 Quality-Classification-Phyloseq Object.r cd ../../
+Bacteria Drama Carpospheric grapevine microbiome Quality-Classification-Phyloseq Object.r cd ../../
 ```
-3) Data analysis folder include subfolders for each analysis graphs supplied at the researched article "Spontaneous vinification supports different microbiota, volatilome and leads to wines with different sensory attributes compared to vinifications inoculated with commercial and indigenous to Vidiano cultivar Saccharomyces cerevisiae".
+3) Data analysis folder include subfolders for each analysis graphs supplied at the researched article "Vintage and terroir are the strongest determinants of grapevine carposphere microbiome in the viticultural zone of Drama, Greece".
 Subfolders contain the R script to be executed for "Fungi" and "Bacteria" accordingly.
 In same cases the outcome graphs were digitally corrected for aesthetics reasons only.
 ```

 3a.)
 Run Bar Plots analysis